Reporting year 2024

 Number of plans by establishment type

-The method for collecting data on establishments has changed from previous years.
+The method for collecting data on establishments changed in 2023.
 A full time series to 2022 is still available within the data that can be downloaded from this publication, or via the table tool.

-Previously, local authorities provided data on the number of EHC plans where the child or young person was attending through a set list of establishment types.
-From 2023, information on the specific establishment has been recorded, with either the Unique Reference Number (URN), UK Provider Reference Number or where neither are applicable, a specific category recorded.
+Prior to the reporting year 2023, local authorities provided data on the number of EHC plans where the child or young person was attending through a set list of establishment types.
+From 2023 onwards, information on the specific establishment has been recorded, with either the Unique Reference Number (URN), UK Provider Reference Number (UKPRN) or, where neither are applicable, a specific category recorded.

 As a result of this change, caution should be taken when comparing across years by establishment types.

-Children and young people attending school and further education
+Children and young people attending school or further education

 New EHC plans in the calendar year